Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee has not played a game with moneyline odds of -250 or shorter.
+- Milwaukee has gone 2-3 (winning 40% of its games) when it has played as moneyline favorites of -165 or shorter.

-- The Brewers have a 71.4% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Brewers have an implied win probability of 62.3%.

-- Milwaukee has played in 37 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-19-1).
+- Milwaukee has played in 38 games with a set over/under, and have combined with its opponents to go over the total 17 times (17-20-1).

-- The Brewers have not had a spread set for an outing this season.
+- The Brewers have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.